 FreeScore offers a seven-day free trial of its services.

 FreeScore offers customers reports and scores from each of the three major credit bureaus—Equifax, Experian and TransUnion.

 FreeScore does not offer error dispute services.
 Instead, it gives its customers the “exclusive addresses” to contact the credit bureaus, which are easily found via a Google search.

 FreeScore advertises 24/7 monitoring and instantaneous alerts, but customers report that neither is the case and that they did not receive alerts in spite of paying for credit monitoring services.

 Credit Score and Report Refreshes

-Again, there is little which can be definitively stated as to the security of the website, except that customer service representatives state that “All data is secure.”
-They were unable to offer details about the methods which were utilized to back this statement up when queried by our reviewers.
+Again, there is little which can be definitively stated as to the security of the website, except that customer service representatives state that “all data is secure.”
+However, they were unable to offer details about the methods which were utilized to back this statement up when queried by our reviewers.

 Identity Theft Protection

 Identity theft consultations are included in the cost of a monthly membership with FreeScore and are offered by Kroll Identity Theft Restoration.
 Identity theft protection, while covered with a membership to FreeScore must be activated prior to reporting that one’s identity was stolen and must be initiated by customers themselves, which is not easily found in the member area of the website.
 Additionally, protection is only available if identity theft occurred in the United States.

 In spite of stating that monitoring is around the clock and email alerts are instantaneous, there is ample evidence that this is not the case in real-world scenarios.
 Members may monitor their credit reports and scores online or receive emailed alerts.
 FreeScore does not offer text of phone alerts at this time.